TUSCANY WINE TOURS: ARE YOU A CHIANTI CONVERT?

 This is the chief market town in the Chianti Classico producing zone and the place where the annual largest Chianti festival is held every September.
 Piazza Matteotti is the town’s main square, which is surrounded by a Portico, which is almost like a framework for some delightful boutique shops, artisan workshops and eateries.
 Simon told us a couple of the shops are quite famous, the Antica Macellaria Falorni, is a butchers shop that has occupied that location since 1729 including the Bottega dell’Artigianato, a hand-woven basket shop.

-Our final stop was to be the vineyard and I have to say it was quite special that this was a private tour as we were able to ask as many questions as we wanted and having studied microbiology at university it was fascinating learning all about the infection prevention process of wine maturation.
+Our final stop was to be the vineyard Castello Monterinaldi, and I have to say it was quite special that this was a private tour as we were able to ask as many questions as we wanted and having studied microbiology at university it was fascinating learning all about the infection prevention process of wine maturation.

 Castello Monterinaldi is located between Panzano and Radda in Chianti on a hill that aerially resembles a tortoise shell, where at the highest point stands a castle dating back to medieval times.
 The vineyards mascot is a tortoise bearing the slogan ‘slow and steady’, which I assume is what is involved in producing a winner wine.